NGC 7380 and The Wizard Nebula Astrophotography | 97 Hours

 You can see on the left an image of the nebula without any stars, allowing you to really contemplate this object on a different level.

-Starless images are easily achieved using free plugin called StarXTerminator.
+Starless images are easily achieved using a plugin called StarXTerminator.

 The Wizard Nebula Astrophotography with a Dual-band Filter